muhammedrasil-dev/tic-tac-to/README.md

 ```

 ## Author
-This game was developed by [Your Name].
+This game was developed by Muhammed Rasil.

 ## License
 This project is licensed under the MIT License.